GLORIAM DEO • Honor and Praise to the Maker of All Things

 Well, all right then, I will be serving as an advisor in the Vietnamese Navy river forces.

 My new unit is Giang Doan Ngan Chan bon moui mot (River Interdiction Division 41).
-RID 41 is “somewhere in the Delta” on its way to ATSB (Advanced Tactical Support Base) Vĩnh Gia, a “Fort Apache” base on the Vietnam-Cambodia border.
+RID 41 is “somewhere in the Delta” on its way to ATSB (Advanced Tactical Support Base) Vĩnh Gia, a “Fort Apache” forward operating base on the Vietnam-Cambodia border.
+While we are there, I am the temporary officer-in-charge.

 Eventually, the big day in late November 1970 arrives.
 I receive orders to leave Vietnam.

-A bag of mail is loaded onto the “Huey” HU-1B helicopter.
+A bag of mail is loaded onto the Bell UH-1 Iroquois “Huey” helicopter.
 We shake hands all around and wish each other well.
 I climb aboard and buckle up.

 The chopper leans into its northwest heading and flies straight toward Tân Sơn Nhut airbase near Saigon.

-Flying over the burnt brown mud of An Xuyên Province, the words and music of Paul Simon and Art Garfunckle’s song, The Boxer, flood my thoughts.
+Flying over the burned brown mud of An Xuyên Province, the words and music of Paul Simon and Art Garfunckle’s song, The Boxer, flood my thoughts.

 “In the clearing stands a boxer / And a fighter by his trade. / And he carries the reminders / Of every glove that laid him down / And cut him till he cried out / In his anger and his shame / ‘I am leaving, I am leaving’ / But the fighter still remains.”

-The hammering, pounding music bangs like a door slamming, over and over again.
+The hammering, pounding music bangs in my mind like a door slamming, over and over again.
 I am alone within my thoughts.
 Oh, how I want to leave the fighter behind.

 Our enemy is sly, cunning, vicious, treacherous.
 Every living thing is a tool and a weapon.
 Our enemy is well indoctrinated, fanatic, determined, relentless.